bereczb/zerda-exam-python/README.md

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:
+You can use standard package: Tkinter - you have to import it.
+You need to set up a canvas with its parameters like width, height etc.
+After that you can use 'create_rectangle' method of Canvas class -> set up the x0, y0, x1, y1 coordinates and other options: canvas1.create_rectangle(10, 10, 100, 100, fill="black")

 ### What does V stand for in MVC?
 [2p]
 #### Your answer:
+V is View in MVC: it handles the display of the data come from the model through the controller.
+This is the user interface.